Avlonari: History

-After what is termed the Fourth Crusade (1202–04), Euboea was captured by Crusaders, establishing Italian baronies (initially Lombard, later on Venetian control) and Aulon became a diocese of the Latin Church.
-A Greek, Teodoros, was appointed, but destituted by the Metropolitan Latin Archdiocese of Athens, for refusing to receive his consecration according to the Latin rite; Pope Innocent III restored him after obtaining his liturgical submission (December 1208). yet a papal letter from July 1210 already mentions "bishop-elect", plausibly to replace the troublesome Greek Theodore, whom Innocent III addressed two more letters in 1211.
+After the Fourth Crusade (1202–04), Euboea was captured by Crusaders, who divided the island and established Lombard baronies, and Aulon became a diocese of the Latin Church.
+A Greek, Theodoros, was appointed, but destituted by the Latin Archbishop of Athens, for refusing to receive his consecration according to the Latin rite; Pope Innocent III restored him after obtaining his liturgical submission (December 1208). yet a papal letter from July 1210 already mentions "bishop-elect", plausibly to replace the troublesome Greek Theodoros, whom Innocent III addressed two more letters in 1211.

-About 1234, the Latin Diocese of Negroponte obtained the union of al Latin sees on Euboea; this remained disputed between Aulon and Negroponte for several years.
+In about 1222, the see of Aulon (known in Italian as la Valona) was merged with the Bishopric of Negroponte.
+This was disputed from 1235 on, leading to the restoration of a separate bishop for Aulon (episcopus Abilonensis) in 1240.
+Aulon in attested as a fief in the 14th century, and in the 15th century, under Venetian rule, as an administrative district.
+The district was led by two captains (Capitanei Avalone), who had their seats on fortresses in the nearby heights of Cuppa and Potiri.
+A three-story watch tower also survives in Avlonari itself.

-During the Venetian rule of Euboea (15th century), twelve 50 m tall towers were built northeast and north of Avlonari to protect the village from raiders.
+The town was raided by the Ottoman Turks in 1423, and captured, along with the rest of Euboea by the Ottoman Empire in 1470.
+Under Ottoman rule, the bishopric of Aulon was merged with a new, Orthodox Metropolis of Euripus.

 Titular see

 No longer a residential bishopric, this Aulon is today listed by the Catholic Church as a titular bishopric, being distinguished from an Adriatic diocese Aulon by using for the Euboean Aulon the Latin adjective Aulonensis, while the Latin adjective regarding the other Aulon in Epirus (modern Vlore, in Albania) is Aulonitanus.

 The diocese was nominally restored in 1933 as Latin Catholic titular bishopric.

 It is vacant, having had the following incumbents, so far of the fitting Episcopal (lowest) rank :